In this article, as part one, we will discuss the 8 most common job interview questions hiring managers tend to ask.

 Additionally, this is an indirect way of discovering whether you know anything about the company, their work, what they stand for, and where they envision your position in the business.

 These questions allow you to show the recruiter what you know about the employer.
 Make sure you take some time to research the company’s products, services, culture, and mission.

 Be specific about what makes you a good fit for this role, and mention aspects of the company and position that appeal to you most.

-Another important thing you can think about is how your personal development journey will help the new employer if you are hired.
+Another important thing you can think about is how your development journey will help the new employer if you are hired.